Last Updated: 3/29/2017 12:32:18 PM

 In South India, Diwali commemorates the seizing over Narakasura.
 Lord Krishna freed thousands of inhabitants after subduing Narakasura whom he had captured over the years.
 It is celebrated in the Tamil month of Aippasi ‘Narak Chaturdashi’.
 Narak Chaturdashi is celebrated as ‘Chhoti Diwali’ in North India.

-Now when you know the reason to celebrate Diwali in 2016, let’s talk about the procedure of celebrating this grand festival of lights in 2016.
+Now when you know the reason to celebrate Diwali, let’s talk about the procedure of celebrating this grand festival of lights.

 You may also like to read: